PlayeRom/flightgear-addon-which-runway/README.md

 On the right side, you'll find additional information:

 1. **UTC Time** – the time used for the schedule.
 Remember to set the correct takeoff/landing time, which won't necessarily be the current time.
-2. **Max Tailwind** – the maximum allowable tailwind.
+2. **Max tailwind** – the maximum allowable tailwind.
 If the runway has a tailwind greater than the value specified here, it is excluded from the preferred runways.
-3. **Max Crosswind** – the maximum allowable crosswind.
+3. **Max crosswind** – the maximum allowable crosswind.
 If the runway has a crosswind greater than the value specified here, it is excluded from the preferred runways.
 4. **Traffic** – the aircraft type used.
 This should be the same type as you selected in the "Aircraft type" combo box, but this won't always be the case.
 If the airport doesn't contain any data for the selected aircraft, this value is changed as described above, for the "Aircraft type" option.
 5. **Schedule** – the name of the schedule from the `rwyuse.xml` file that corresponds to the given UTC time and aircraft/traffic.
 If `n/a` is displayed, it means the airport is not operational for the selected aircraft type at the selected UTC time.
 Runways will then be displayed simply by the highest headwind, without preferred runways.
 The values ​​found here may vary and depend on the airport, but here are some of them:
     - `night` – night schedule, where preferred runways may be selected specifically for noise reasons;